While it won’t make treatment totally free, Medicare will cover the majority of substance abuse treatment costs.

 While not all of the information provided is relevant for a patient, it establishes that Medicare will generally cover any drug rehabilitation that is medically necessary.
 Programs meant to promote socialization or marketable skills are likely not covered.

-While there are complexities to all these programs, a basic rule of thumb is that once you pay your deductible, you will mostly be paying for drug rehab by for 20 percent of the costs of Medicare-approved treatments and whatever amount for prescription drugs is relevant to your specific plan.
+While there are complexities to all these programs, a basic rule of thumb is that once you pay your deductible, you will mostly be paying for 20 percent of the costs of Medicare-approved treatments and whatever amount for prescription drugs is relevant to your specific plan.

 The primary exception relevant to substance abuse treatment is inpatient care.

-The first necessary thing is to understand when it comes to how many days will medicare pay for rehab is what a “benefit period” is.
+The first necessary thing is to understand what a “benefit period” is.
 Essentially, this period begins when you are admitted as an inpatient, and it ends when you are out of the hospital for 60 days in a row.
 With this in mind:

 - For days one to 60 of inpatient care per benefit period, Medicare covers most inpatient care costs beyond 20 percent of the Medicare-approved amount for mental health services.